Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 Player Characters (PCs) have just four attributes:
 Strength (STR), Dexterity (DEX), Grit (GRT), and Luck (Lck).
 When creating a PC, the player should draw 3 hands of 5 for each of their character’s ability scores, in order.
 They may then swap any two of the results.
 They also have "fourth" ability called Luck.
 This ability is a pool that fills and empties throughout play and can start filled if a character is lucky enough to have an ability score over 18.

-### Hit Protection
+### Hit Protection (HP)
-Draw 2 cards and use the above quality to determine starting Hit Protection, add the number of pairs to starting Hit Protection.
+Draw 2 cards and use the above quality to determine starting Hit Protection (HP), add the number of pairs to starting Hit Protection.

 ## Names & Background